 This appliance allows for conversion to Liquefied Petroleum (L.P.)
 Gas.
-If L.P. conversion is needed, contact your local L.P.
-Gas provider for assistance.

 Personal injury or death from electrical shock may occur if the conversion to L.P. gas is not made by a qualified installer or electrician.
-Any additions, changes, or conversions required in order for this appliance to satisfactorily meet the application need must be made by a qualified technician.
+Any additions, changes or conversions required in order for this appliance to satisfactorily meet the application needs must be made by a qualified technician.